Q&A: A new energy policy to accelerate Asia’s energy transition

 The central goal of the Paris Agreement is to strengthen the global response to climate change by keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels, and to pursue efforts to limit the increase to 1.5 degrees.
 The Paris Agreement requires all countries to put forward and continually strengthen their best efforts through nationally determined contributions (NDCs).

 ADB’s Independent Evaluation Department conducted a comprehensive evaluation of the current energy policy and its implementation during 2009–2019.
-The evaluation concluded that although the 2009 energy policy was relevant during the period, it no longer adequately aligns with the global consensus on climate change, the ongoing global transformation of the energy sector, recent changes in DMC energy strategies, or ADB’s institutional priorities under Strategy 2030.
+The evaluation concluded, and ADB Management agreed, that although the 2009 energy policy was relevant during the period, it no longer adequately aligns with the global consensus on climate change, the ongoing global transformation of the energy sector, recent changes in DMC energy strategies, or ADB’s institutional priorities under Strategy 2030.

 There has also been significant progress in technology development in the past decade, during which the levelized cost of electricity of renewable energy declined dramatically.
 Between 2010 and 2019, the cost of photovoltaics declined by 82%, onshore wind by 40%, and offshore wind by 29%, according to the International Renewable Energy Agency.
 Photovoltaics and wind are becoming more competitive while it is more expensive to build new coal-fired power plants in many countries.